mochamadrafli2018/express-mongoose-es6/README.md

-# Express (4.17.1) and MongoDB Template for CRUD and Authentication Application
+# Express (4.17.1), Mongoose (6.1.4) and MongoDB Portfolio for CRUD and Auth Application

 ## Requirement